conorluddy/DevTrail/README.md

 - Use something like Gum to make the interface prettier.
 - Integrate with an LLM so you can query your logs from the CLI.
 - Let it work without the -m tag for quicker logging

+## PS

+- I've also dumped two Python scripts in here that let you log your github PR/commits/comments to JSON so you can run them though an LLM and summarise them.